-During the course of my entire life, I have felt that the drive that people around me appear to possess has been missing in my own life.
+Over the course of my life, I have found myself missing that “drive” that people around me appear to possess.
 I have always lacked in the motivation department.
-I tend to procrastinate and shrug things off as unimportant if I don’t have the drive to get started on something.
+I tend to procrastinate and shrug things off as unimportant if I don’t have the ambition to get started on something.
 I have struggled with this from childhood.
-I have a strong tendency to become inspired.
-I will make plans and to-do lists galore.
-I will have such good intentions, but that’s always where it ends – intentions.
-There appear to be many explanations for this: fear, boredom, priorities, perfectionism, self-consciousness, etc. The things that have been the most important in my life always have gotten done, but I have found that they take me much longer than I had initially planned.
-For instance, when I decided to go to school, it was something that I had wanted to do for years.
-I was so excited and inspired to finally be heading in the direction of my new career.
-Over the course of those years of school, many things got in the way of my goal.
-Once again, there was lack in managing my time, perfectionism, fear, boredom, and many other components that kept me stalled.
+I find it so easy to become inspired; and I will make plans and to-do lists galore.
+I always have such good intentions but that is where it ends – intentions.
+There appear to be many explanations for this: Perfectionism, fear, boredom, priorities, self-consciousness, etc. I have managed to accomplish the things that have been exceptionally important in my life, but they tend to take me much longer than I had initially planned.
+For instance, when I decided to go to school it was something that I had wanted to do for years.
+I was so excited and inspired to finally be heading in the direction toward my new career.
+Over the course of my years spent attending school, many things got in the way of my end goal.
+Once again there was fear, perfectionism, boredom, a lack of time management, and many other components that kept me stalled.
 School ended up taking me longer than I had first anticipated.
-I wanted to graduate so badly, but I couldn’t find that initial drive and motivation that I had felt so strongly in the beginning.
+I wanted to graduate so badly but I couldn’t find that initial motivation that I had felt so strongly in the beginning.